day8/re-frame/README.md

     [:set-spam-wanted false]
     [[:complicated :multi :part :key] "a parameter" "another one"  45.6]
 ```
+**Rule**:  events are pure data.
+No dirty tricks like putting callbacks on the wire.
+You know who you are.

 ### Dispatching Events

 Events start in the DOM.
 They are `dispatched`.

-For example, a button component might look like this:
+For example, a button component might be like this:
 ```clojure
     (defn yes-button
         []